 Dear The Fake Straight Dude,

 It's unfortunate that The Fake Straight Dude (FSD) lives in a world where he feels forced to pretend he's someone he's not.
 It's equally tragic, and understandable, that he fears he'll be hurt if he just lives his life.
-On the bright side, our friend the FSD seems to already have a good handle on the basics of who he is.
+On the bright side, FSD seems to already have a good handle on the basics of who he is.
 Coming out is a personal decision and it may take a while for someone to decide what is right for her- or himself.
 Some people are surprised at the support that awaits them when they come out, and others are disappointed in the lack of support they receive.
 For now, staying a FSD — at least publicly — might be a workable option, even if it's not his first choice.

 So, then, what about the girlfriend?
 The FSD does have options.
 Since not every guy is attracted to every girl, and vice-versa, perhaps the FSD could bring an end to his romance with this as the reason: He needs to concentrate on an internship, a job, clubs, sports, or whatever so that he wouldn't have time for a girlfriend (or so his classmates will think)?
 He might even get lucky and find new friends and partners in the process.
 He can also tell his girlfriend that he is not ready or has chosen not to have sex at this point; certainly a feeling many guys have, gay or straight.
 If he prefers to be more direct, he might say that the relationship is getting too intense.
 Or, if the FSD is feeling comfortable, courageous, and trusting of his girlfriend, he might tell her that he's attracted to men.
 Notice that among these options there's no suggestion to have sex with his girlfriend just because that's what's expected.